Shahin Novrasli

-Shahin Novrasli (born February 10, 1977) is an Azerbaijani jazz pianist, and composer.
+Shahin Novrasli (born 10 February 1977) is an Azerbaijani jazz pianist and composer.

 Early years

 Childhood

-Born in Baku, Azerbaijan, on 10 February 1977, Shahin is a descendant of celebrated 19th century Azerbaijani poet Mirza Alesker Novres.
+Born in Baku, Azerbaijan, on 10 February 1977, Novrasli is a descendant of celebrated 19th century Azerbaijani poet Mirza Alesker Novres.
 His father, professor Novras, and mother, economist Naila, instilled their sons with their own knowledgeable love for good music.
-At three years old, Shahin was already displaying an interest in music and rhythm.
-His first major public performance, aged 11, was in Azerbaijan State Philharmonic Hall for a symphony orchestra concert by composer Azer Rzayev.
-In Gulya Namazova's class at music college, Shahin was a very serious student of classical music and displayed great skill in performing a huge range of works by Mozart, Bach, Chopin, Beethoven, Rachmaninov and other composers.
-This classical background is often to be heard in his jazz compositions but his love for American music - its jazz, rhythm, harmony - prevails.
-Combining all the musical skills, from playing to composing, jazz opened the way for Shahin to express his inner world, his music and it was not long in becoming the main focus of his creativity.
+At three years old, Novrasli was displaying an interest in music and rhythm.
+His first major public performance, aged 11, was at the Azerbaijan State Academic Philharmonic Hall for a symphony orchestra concert by composer Azer Rzayev.
+In college, under Gulya Namazova, Novrasli studied classical music and displayed great skill in performing a range of works by Mozart, Bach, Chopin, Beethoven, Rachmaninoff and other composers.
+This classical background is incorporated into his jazz compositions.
+Both playing and composing, jazz became Novrasli's main focus in music.

-College and Music Academy
+College and music academy

-From 15 to 19 Shahin immersed himself in his favoured music, listening to the great pianists: Ahmad Jamal, Oscar Peterson, Bill Evans, Keith Jarrett, Chick Corea; all the while studying harmony and composition.
-Graduating from the Bulbul Music School, he moved on to the Azerbaijan State Music Academy.
-Here he also dedicated time to analysing the music of the legendary Azerbaijani jazz pianist Vagif Mustafazadeh, creator of a synthesis of jazz and traditional Azerbaijani Mugham music.
-Vagif's compositions still feature in Shahin's repertoire.
+From the ages of 15 to 19, Novrasli immersed himself in music, listening to the great jazz pianists Ahmad Jamal, Oscar Peterson, Bill Evans, Keith Jarrett, and Chick Corea, meanwhile studying harmony and composition.
+After graduating from the Bulbul Music School, he enrolled at the Azerbaijan State Music Academy.
+There, he studied the music of the pioneering Azerbaijani jazz pianist Vagif Mustafazadeh – who fused jazz with traditional Azerbaijani mugham music – absorbing Mustafazadeh's music into his repertoire.

 Career

-From 1997 he began to play in America and Europe in different formats: solo, trio, quartet....
-There have also been experiments; adding different instruments to the group, including his own voice.
-Shahin has recorded three live albums: Live in Moscow, Live in Prague Castle and Jz'Mu, Live in Baku.
-There is also the experimental album Eternal Way, and Bayati, recorded while living and touring in America and released on the French Bee Jazz label.
-His detailed study of mugham added another ingredient to his compositions and concerts, furthering the mix of West and East.
+From 1997, he began to perform in America and Europe in different formats, such as solo, trio, and quartet.
+He has also experimented with adding unique instruments to the group, including his own voice.
+Novrasli has recorded three live albums: Live in Moscow, Live in Prague Castle and Jz'Mu, live in Baku.
+His other recording include the experimental album Eternal Way and Bayati, recorded while living and touring in America and released on the French label Bee Jazz.
+His detailed study of mugham added another ingredient to his compositions and concerts, furthering the mix of Western and Eastern music.